 This group is great to meet other expectant moms.
 Photo courtesy of Big City Moms

 Big City Moms

-Big City Moms hosts lots of social and informative events, lunches, dinners and seminars for its 300,000 membership of moms, families and moms-to-be, such as the annual Biggest Baby Shower, book launches, nanny safety classes, expectant mom dinners and new mom lunches.
+Big City Moms hosts social and informative events for its 300,000 members.
+Events include the annual Biggest Baby Shower, book launches, nanny safety classes, expectant mom dinners, and new mom lunches.
 Free to join.
-Events cost $60 and up and are predominantly held on the Upper West and Upper East Sides.
+Events cost $60 and up and are predominantly held on the Upper West Side and the Upper East Side.

 The Moms Groups

 Keeping groups small and spread out over 23 Manhattan locations each week, The Moms Groups has been connecting mothers since 2008 (originally as part of Mommybites).
 There are specialized groups for expectant moms, new moms, moms of older babies, and second-time moms.
 Groups are led by a facilitator and members may also access parenting support online and via phone.
 The six-session groups cost $200.

 Don't forget the dads!
 This group organizes get-togethers just for men and their kids.
 Photo courtesy of NYC Dads Group.